 Taryn graduated from Elon University in May 2012 with a B.A. in Broadcast & New Media Communications and French.
 Specializing in video production and social media, Taryn produced several shows based on her passion for the sustainable food movement.
 She had an active role in Elon’s Community Garden and was a regular volunteer at Apple Street Farms in Essex, MA.

-Taryn served as the Marketing and Communications Intern for SBN from September to January.
+Taryn served as the Marketing and Communications Intern for SBN from September to January 2013.
 She previously worked as Digital Media Intern for Chefs Collaborative, a national non-profit network of chefs who engage in sustainable food practices.
-During a recent trip to Costa Rica, Taryn studied international sustainability and soon hopes to return to Central America to further her education in environmentally responsible food systems.
+Taryn has been a vegan for nearly three years, and eats locally whenever she can!

-Jessica Boynton, Vendor Coordinator, Boston Local Food Committee, SBN
+Jessica Boynton, Vendor Coordinator, Boston Local Food Committee

 Jessica graduated from Antioch University New England in 2010 with a Masters in Environmental Studies with a Biology Teacher Certification and has found a passion working with food systems after developing a more formalized composting program and starting a small, organic garden on her grad-school campus.
 Collaboration, leadership and network building are the foundation for much of her work.
 Other current projects include serving as the Program Assistant for the New Hampshire State Food System Planning project through Food Solutions New England at the Sustainability Institute of the University of New Hampshire and writing for the NH Farms Network.

 Other projects in the past include Solid Waste Consultant with the Upper Valley Lake Sunapee Regional Planning Commission, teaching Introduction to Ecology at Keene State College, and developing farm-school curriculum with East Hill Farm in Jaffrey, NH.
 Jessica loves to grow food and is dedicated to making connections across New England to build a stronger local food system.